A Bridge from Audio to Video: Phoneme-Viseme Alignment Allows Every Face to Speak Multiple Languages: Related Work

 \subsection{Audio-Driven Talking Head Generation}

-Recent advances in audio-driven talking head generation have leveraged deep learning for improved realism.
-GAN-based methods like Wav2Lip \cite{prajwal2020lip} and SadTalker \cite{zhang2023sadtalker} achieved strong lip-sync accuracy and facial expression control.
-Diffusion-based approaches such as DiffTalk \cite{shen2023difftalk} and Hallo2 \cite{cui2025hallo} demonstrated high-quality facial animation synthesis.
-Transformer architectures including AniTalker \cite{peng2024anitalker} and EchoMimic \cite{chen2024echomimic} focused on temporal consistency and identity preservation.
+Recent advances in speech-driven talking head generation \cite{wu2026asymmetrichierarchicalanchoringaudiovisual, wang2026joyavatarunlockinghighlyexpressive, chen2026justdubitvideodubbingjoint, flynn2026edityourselfaudiodrivengenerationmanipulation, zhang2026audiodriventalkingfacegeneration} have leveraged deep learning for improved realism.
+GAN-based methods such as Wav2Lip \cite{prajwal2020lip} and SadTalker \cite{zhang2023sadtalker} achieved strong lip-sync precision and control of facial expression.
+Diffusion-based approaches such as DiffTalk \cite{shen2023difftalk} and Hallo2 \cite{cui2025hallo} demonstrated the high-quality facial animation synthesis.
+Transformer architectures, including AniTalker \cite{peng2024anitalker} and EchoMimic \cite{chen2024echomimic} focused on temporal consistency and identity preservation.
 However, these methods primarily target single-language scenarios and struggle with multilingual generalization.